jfy133/Tidy_PopGen_PCA_Plotting/README.md

 ### Points Of Interest On Top?

 Unfortunately, in our Population column, we had the new individuals from the Lamnidis *et al.* study as the first few populations in the data.
-This then means that these individuals would be plotted first and ends up underneath other populations, despite being the ones we would like to emphasise the most.
-You can see this with JK1963 (the black asterix) falling beneath one of the green points near the centre of the plot.
+This then means that these individuals would be plotted first and end up underneath other populations, despite being the ones we would like to emphasise the most.
+You can see this with JK1963 (the black asterisk) falling beneath one of the green points near the centre of the plot.

 We can simply fix this by arranging the Population column in our data in reverse order.
 This will then cause the last Populations in the tibble to be printed first, and the ones at the top of the original data (the individuals of interest) first.